swcarpentry/board/membership.md

     In return, the SCF:

     a.
+Invites the Partner to appoint a representative to its Advisory Council.

+    b.
 Reserves 2 seats in each online offering of the instructor training course for Affiliate staff.

-    b.
+    c.
 Works to offer geographically local instructor training annually in conjunction with other Affiliates if requested.

-    c.
+    d.
 Helps publicize relevant activities by the Affiliate, such as other training courses, software releases, and notable scientific successes.

-    d.
+    e.
 Assists the Affiliate with recruiting, e.g., by publicizing open positions in social media.

 3. A *Sponsor* is an organization that wishes to support SCF